 However, the importance of writing clear user stories and test cases is mostly visible while debugging a code.
 The process of checking the failed test cases can be time-consuming.
-So, it can get even more cumbersome if test cases are not clear about testing requirements and Saving Rite stories.
+So, it can get even more cumbersome if test cases are not clear about testing requirements.

 To avoid running into such a similar situation in the future, it is recommended that QA teams prepare thorough reports on test failures.

 API or Application Programming Interface is a software interface that facilitates communication between two software applications.
 It implies that the functioning of a system’s API is interdependent on other systems’ APIs that interact with it.
 Therefore, even while conducting API tests, it is crucial to monitor the API performance functionality.

 From validating the inputs and their respective results from one API to another to checking if the data sets are structured in a correct format, QA testers need to test the performance from multiple API endpoints continuously.